ajmal017/Stock-2/readme.md

 ## Deployment

-This application uses Travis CI to run Continuous Delivery and Integration and the services are deployed in Docker containers in Elastic Beanstalk.
+This application uses Travis CI to implement Continuous Delivery and Integration and the services are deployed in Docker containers in Elastic Beanstalk.

 ## Built With
 - [Nodejs-Express](https://expressjs.com/) - Javascript microservice framework.